demisto/content-docs/docs/integrations/dbot.md

 | 2 | Suspicious |
 | 3 | Bad |

+## Unknown
+Unknown score can be interpeted in two ways:

+1. The vendor returns an "Unknown" score for the indicator.
+2. The vendor returns nothing on the indicator.

+In both cases we mark the indicator score as Unknown.

 ## Malicious
 If the DBot score is returned as a "3" or "Bad", we need to add to the context that a malicious indicator was found.
 To do this, we add an additional key to the URL, IP, or File context called "Malicious" as shown below: